Columbus Eagles FC

 Columbus Eagles Football Club is a women's soccer club based in Columbus, Ohio.
 The Eagles have been a member of the Women's Premier Soccer League (WPSL) since the club's inception in 2014.
-The team currently plays its home matches at Capital University's Bernlohr Stadium in Bexley, Ohio near downtown Columbus.
+The team plays its home matches at Historic Crew Stadium on the Ohio fairgrounds.

 In 2018, the team's fifth season, the Eagles finished second in the Valley Division of the WPSL and set club records for league wins (5) and points (16) in a season.
 The team was founded by its current CEO Mark Wise.
 The head coach is Matt Ogden, who's also the head women's soccer coach at Capital University in Columbus, Ohio.

 History

 The Eagles were founded in 2014 and started WPSL play shortly after.
 The club has had three managers in its history – Mark Wise, Daniel Seiffert, and Matt Ogden – and is 15-28-9 in six seasons in the WPSL.
 The Eagles' best league finish was in 2018 when they finished 2nd in a 9-team division.

 Mark Wise founded the Eagles and managed the team from 2014-16.
 The team's first win came against FC Indiana (1-0) in June 2015.
 The team struggled through its first three seasons, amassing just four wins in 26 matches, but Sydney Blomquist led the way that season and went on to play professionally overseas.